johnvuong20000/SwipeRefreshLayoutUpDown/README.md

 SwipeRefreshLayoutUpDown
 ========================

-Google made an Androidified version (first appeared in Google Now) SwipeRefreshLayout, where the refresh indicator is built into the ActionBar.
-Although a great library was available for a couple of months now (ActionBar-PullToRefresh by Chris Banes), Google added an official way to to achieve this effect to the Support Library v19.1.0, called SwipeRefreshLayout.
-Here we make some changes to let it support swipe up to load more.
+Google made an Androidified version (first appeared in Google Now) SwipeRefreshLayout, where the refresh indicator is built into the ActionBar. but i only support pull down to fresh, in fact many cases we need swipe up to load more, so we made some changes to let it support swipe up to load more.

 SwipeRefreshLayout that support pull down or up to refresh/load based on android 4.4 version 19 SwipeRefreshLayout framework.
 SwipeRefreshLayoutUpDown.Android4.4APIV20 contain version 19 modified source code, it support up and down.
 Code based on http://blog.csdn.net/u012036813/article/details/38959507
-Android 5 api version 21  support up and down, but circle only shows at the top.
+Android 5 api version 21  support up and down, but circle only shows at the top, source code and sample in directory SwipeRefreshLayoutUpDown.